United States–Venezuela relations: U.S. administrations

 In September 2008, following retaliatory measures in support of Bolivia, Chávez expelled the U.S. ambassador Patrick Duddy.
 Chávez labeled Duddy persona non-grata after accusing him of aiding a conspiracy against his government – a charge Duddy consequently denied.

-Despite allegedly waning of Hugo Chávez's aggressive foreign policy due to the sharp drop in oil in the last quarter of 2008, hostility with America continued.
+Despite the alleged waning of Hugo Chávez's aggressive foreign policy due to the sharp drop in oil in the last quarter of 2008, hostility with America continued.
 "American Corners," (AC) a partnership between the Public Affairs sections of U.S. Embassies worldwide and their host institutions, was said to be an interference in Venezuela.
 In their book, Imperial Spiderweb: Encyclopedia of Interference and Subversion, Eva Golinger and Frenchman, Riman Mingus, warned that it was one of Washington's secret forms of propaganda, Golinger denouncing AC to the Venezuelan National Assembly as virtual consulates, which are not formally sponsored by the US government, but by an organization, association, school, library or local institution.
 Additionally, they have not only functioned as a launch pad for a psychological war, but also sought to subvert and violate diplomatic rules.
 The AC's were alleged to be closely supervised by the State Department.
 Golinger has been described by many as pro-Chávez.

 In January 2009, Chávez announced an investigation into the US Chargé d'Affairs, John Caulfield, who is the leading US diplomat after Duddy's expulsion.
 He contended that Caulfield had possibly met with opposition Venezuelans in exile in Puerto Rico; an official spokeswoman from the United States said Caulfield was there for a wedding.
 Chávez used the occasion to accuse "the empire" of using Puerto Rico as a base for actions against him and Latin America.
 He referred to Puerto Rico as a "gringo colony" and that one day the island would be liberated.